mj8295/Data_Projects/docs/CrossShopping.md

 AS
 SELECT * FROM mobilevisits_fed.visits_fed;
 ```
+The tables built in Part 3.7 and 3.8 will yield the following structure:

 ### Part 4: Create Functions
 CALC_DIST_MILES Function will be created to perform the analysis on how close the company's customers are located to it